yuweiwan/NMTpoetry/Rhyme/README.md

-Use cmudict for looking up pronounciation of English words
+Use cmudict for looking up pronounciation of English words: https://github.com/Alexir/CMUdict

-Use deuPD for looking up pronounciation of German words
+Use deuPD for looking up pronounciation of German words: https://github.com/f-e-l-i-x/deuPD

 How to use: